-In order that the MRS student be registered in a program of occupational radiation monitoring in the didactic setting, the student is required to provide the following information: Social Insurance Number (S.I.N.), full name, sex, date of birth, place of birth (city, province, country) and if a personal radiation monitoring device has been worn before.
+In order that the MRS (Medical Radiation Sciences) student be registered in a program of occupational radiation monitoring in the didactic setting, the student must provide the following information using the MRS Dosimeter Request Form (available on the MRS Central Hub): Social Insurance Number (S.I.N.), full name, sex, date of birth, place of birth (city, province, country) and if a personal radiation monitoring device has been worn before.
 All information given for this registration is kept secure and confidential, and shared only with the service providing the radiation monitors / dosimeters.
-This information is kept in a secure location in the program area and is destroyed after the Radiation Safety Officer (RSO) has used the information to register the student with the service providing the radiation monitors / dosimeters.
+This information is kept in a secure location in the program area and is destroyed after the Radiation Safety Officer (RSO) has used the information to register the student with the service providing the radiation monitors / dosimeters (please note: Dosimeters assigned by the service use the full name associated with the S.I.N.).